-Variable Typical Measures ^a

-Response time Time-to-market (T2M)

-Time to fill order

-R&D response time to in-house request

-New product or service Number of new product/service concepts identified

-Number of new product/service concepts introduced to market

-Price-performance of new product/service

-Revenue ratios: new vs. old products

-Product features Feature catalog Market raises

-Market price Judgment by critics

-Cost reduction Cost reduction on existing product or

-service

-Tashualamutuansfau Cost of bringing a new product to market

-Technology transfer Cost of bringing a new product to market Cost and time to transfer a new product

-to manufacturing, marketing or field

-Customer satisfaction operations

-Customer satisfaction Satisfaction measured by survey or other feedback

-Repeat business

-ReferralsCritics report

-Quality Reliability measures

-4.6 Customer returns

-Customer satisfaction measuresWarranty measures

-QFD models

-Continuous improvement Number of suggestions

-Hours of training Learning curve, e.g. Δ upc/yr

-Cost reduction

-Quality improvements

-Patents and publications Number of patents and publicationsNumber of citations

-Royalties from patents

-Revenues from intellectual property Licensing, royalties

-• User fees

-Business success Market shareSales volume

-Profitability measures

-Pay-back period and ROI Corporate score sand

-Corporate score cardWorld leadership image

-Press and media coverage

-dimensions, such as number of suggestions per year,

-per employee per year, per \$M sales per year ar, etc.
+Variable Typical Measures ^a Response time Time-to-market (T2M) • Time to fill order R&D response time to in-house request New product or service Number of new product/service concepts identified Number of new product/service concepts introduced to market Price-performance of new product/service Revenue ratios: new vs. old products Product features Feature catalog Market price Judgment by critics Cost reduction Cost reduction on existing product or service Cost reduction of internal business process Technology transfer Cost of bringing a new product to market Cost and time to transfer a new product to manufacturing, marketing or field operations Customer satisfaction Satisfaction measured by survey or other feedback Repeat business Referrals Critics report Quality Reliability measures Customer returns Customer satisfaction measures Warranty measures QFD models Continuous improvement Number of suggestions Hours of training Learning curve, e.g. Δ upc/yr Cost reduction Quality improvements Patents and publications Number of patents and publications Number of citations Royalties from patents Revenues from intellectual property Licensing, royaltiesUser fees Business success Market share Sales volume Profitability measures Pay-back period and ROI Corporate score card World leadership image Press and media coverage advantage, is very difficult, and often impossible to obtain with any degree of confidence.
+Even more difficult is the measurements of innovative performance outside of R&D. Functional areas such as manufacturing, marketing, and product assurance depend a great deal on innovation and creativity for meeting customer expectations or delivering results according to plan.
+Traditional measures of innovative performance seldom apply.
+In many cases, the end-product or deliverable is the result of collaborative efforts among many departments and individuals.
+Often, no meaningful metrics exist for measuring the contributions such as effort, multi-functional cooperation, agility, risk-taking, orientation change, and customer satisfaction.
+Therefore, it is not surprising that most managers, especially in technology-based companies, use overall judgment as the principle measure of innovative performance.